emilsharier/Cart/README.md

-# app42
+# Cart

-A new Flutter project.
+A simple cart application making use of Firestore as the backend

 ## Getting Started